udoprog/unc/README.md

 Currently the following operations are supported.

  - UTF-8 encoding/decoding (thoroughly tested);
- - ISO-8859-X encoding/decoding (not so thorougly tested);
+ - ISO-8859 encoding/decoding (not so as thoroughly tested);
  - Non-localized string compare (compare by codepoint);
  - Non-localized uppercase/lowercase operations.